 This course will be taught in a seminar format.
 Therefore, a heavy emphasis will be placed on class discussion of selected readings and related issues.
 Readings will be assigned each week and will serve as the basis for class discussions of each topic.
 Class time will be used to discuss the assigned topics and readings in a seminar and discussion format, and for student presentations.
 All students are expected to read the assigned material prior to each class, to be prepared to outline an assigned reading for class, to prepare questions to facilitate class discussion, and to participate fully in all class discussions.
-As described below, you will also prepare and submit a thought paper that includes written questions and issues about the assigned readings for each week.
+As described below, you will also prepare and submit a thought paper that includes written questions and issues about the assigned reading(s) for each week.

-There will be two examinations in this course, a 3-hour in-class mid-term examination on March 1 (2:00 - 5:00 pm), and a 3-hour final examination in April.
-Examinations will consist of short answer, short essay, and essay questions designed to assess your mastery of basic information as well as your ability to integrate and communicate your understanding of the material we have covered in both the assigned readings and class seminars.
+There will be one examination in this course, a 3-hour final examination in April.
+The Final Examination will consist of short answer, short essay, and essay questions designed to assess your mastery of basic information as well as your ability to integrate and communicate your understanding of the material we have covered in both the assigned readings and class seminars.